vinodkd/sid/readme.md

 Samples
 -------
 Sid's own sid spec is available at the root.
-The source is sid-vxx.sid and the output is sid-vxx.html There are more samples in /test
+The source is sid-vxx.sid and the output is sid-vxx.html
+* note: the source file has more information than the display processes currently.
+That's the big open todo There are more samples in /test

 Getting Started